nico-or/data_london_bikes/docs/process/load.md

 The secondary format:

 - quotes only on station name fields
-- non-0-padded integers as IDs for Trips, Staations and Bikes
+- non-0-padded integers as IDs for Trips, Stations and Bikes
 - Timestamp format is `DD/MM/YYYY HH:MM`

 ```